-On the flip side, extractors seek to make a resin product that has the unique profile of the live cannabis plant.
+On the flip side, extractors seek to make a resin product that has a unique profile of the live cannabis plant.

-As cannabis extracts keep on gaining popularity, one hash oil product renowned for its unrivalled flavour is becoming even more popular:
+As cannabis extracts keep on gaining popularity, one type of cannabis concentrates are renowned for its unrivalled flavour is becoming even more popular:

 The Full Spectrum Extract

 To better understand this extract, let’s look at it as if it was a stew.
 Any stew is made of a number of ingredients.
 The main ones like celery and potatoes are large enough to be seen.
 However, there are other, less nuanced ingredients like salt and pepper.
 All these work together to create a palatable stew with rich flavours for the stew enthusiast.

 But what if we omitted the lesser ingredients like salt and pepper?

 The remaining stew will still look like a stew because you can easily see the main ingredients, but will lack the flavour that the stew enthusiast was looking for.
 In the real sense, the lesser-known ingredients are responsible for giving the stew its flavour.